Fred Ross (American football)

-Frederick Darrell Ross Jr., (born May 19, 1995) is a former American football wide receiver.
+Frederick Darrell Ross Jr., (born May 19, 1995) is an American former football wide receiver.
 He played college football at Mississippi State.

 High school career

 Ross attended John Tyler High School in Tyler, Texas, where he caught over 200 passes and was named a First-team Parade All-American.

 Ross was rated as a four-star recruit by 247sports.com, ESPN, Rivals.com, and Scout.com.
 Ross received scholarship offers from Baylor, Memphis, Missouri, Texas Tech, Rice, and West Virginia, but committed to Oklahoma State on February 25, 2012.

 A year later, Ross decided to instead sign with Mississippi State.

 College career

 Freshman season (2013)

 Ross played as a true freshman and made his debut in the first game of the 2013 season, catching a pass in a 21–3 loss to Oklahoma State in the AdvoCare Texas Kickoff.
 Ross finished the season with nine catches for 115 yards.

 Sophomore season (2014)

 Ross played in every game for the Bulldogs in 2014.
 He caught his first two touchdowns in a 49–0 rout of Southern Miss.
 Ross came on strong in the second half of the season, with 24 catches for 382 yards over the last 7 games.
 This included a 107-yard performance against Arkansas and 102 yards in the Orange Bowl against Georgia Tech.
 Ross also saw limited action at punt returner in 2014.